-The Union Forum is the main policy-making body for the Students' Union and shall provide a space for discussions on issues affecting more than one zone.
-The Union Forum is also the body holding elected officers to account on behalf of members.
+The Union Forum is the main policy-making body for the Students' Union and shall provide a space open to all students to participate in discussions on issues affecting more than one Zone.
+The Union Forum shall also be the main body for holding the Officers to account.
+The first Union Forum of each academic year shall be considered the annual members meeting, but is not a General Meeting as defined in the Articles.
 The committee procedures covering the Union Forum are set out in Byelaw 25.